tusharsingh62/Gunshot-signature-classification-based-on-Spectrogram/README.md

 For example, I have uploded spectrogram sample for both shockwave and muzzle blast.
 We can quickly diffrentiate just by looking in the samples.

 Now, we have a dataset in the form of image, and it becomes image classification problem.
-I used to create convolutional neural network architecture since we have small dataset, it is necessary to to build simple architecture for better accuray in test set.
+I used to create convolutional neural network architecture since we have small dataset, it is necessary to build simple architecture for better accuray in test set.

 Finally, I have achieved 100% accuracy in 27 Epochs for test data.